 The content and week-by-week breakdown of the course will vary by term and instructor.
+Themes will include different styles and forms of physical movement for the student actor to expand their physical and spatial awareness.
 The following is a sample: